 The new rules for associate members in the housing society clearly define who can become an associate member, what rights they can exercise, and where their role is limited.
 Recent updates under cooperative housing laws focus on consent, documentation, voting clarity, and stricter compliance to avoid misuse or confusion within societies.

-What Are the New Rules for Associate Members in the Housing Society?
+What Are the New Rules for Associate Members in Housing Society?

-Associate members are usually joint owners or immediate family members whose names are not first on the share certificate but who actively live in the flat.
-The new rules for associate members in the housing society define the eligibility, documentation, and rights.
+- Associate members are typically joint owners or immediate family members whose names are not listed first on the [share certificate](add share certificate blog link if available)

 Read also: Who Cannot Become Committee Member of a Housing Society?